marwynnsomridhivej/marwynnbot/PRIVACY.md

 > be personally identifying, including, but not limited to, an email address,
 > phone number, government issued ID, etc. In the event that you wish for database
 > records containing any non-sensitive information, such as information obtainable
-> through Discord's interface (like user IDs, guild IDs, channel IDs, role IDs)
+> through Discord's interface (like user IDs, guild IDs, channel IDs, role IDs),
-> the MarwynnBot developers will evaluate on a case by case basis, as some data
+> to be removed, the MarwynnBot developers will evaluate on a case by case basis,
-> is required in order for MarwynnBot to function correctly on your guild*
+> as some data is required in order for MarwynnBot to function correctly on your guild*

 # Contact